mehrvarz/tremote_plugin/README.md

 import "github.com/mehrvarz/tremote_plugin"
 import "github.com/mehrvarz/log"
 ```
-See paragraph Compatibility below.
+Additional info in paragraph Compatibility below.

+# Helper classes

 Repository "tremote_plugin" acts as a interface between the TRemote service and your plugin.
-To see how this package can be used, take a look at the [TRemote Plugin rpi_gpio](https://github.com/mehrvarz/tremote_plugin_rpi_gpio) project.

-# Helper classes

-Repository "tremote_plugin" provides access to the following TRemote helper classes:
+It provides access to the following helper classes:

 ## RemoteControlSpec